Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 1. In Visual Studio, find the tenant key `ida:Tenant` (in the `Web.Config` file) and replace the value with the domain of your tenant.
 Do not change the other keys.
 2. Run the app in Visual Studio and sign in as a user in your AAD tenant, granting consent when prompted to do so.
     - NOTE: you can't use an MSA guest user account to sign in - it must be a user that you created in your tenant as explained above.
-    - At that point, once you have granted consent, if you go to the "Tasks" menu command, you will see "You do not have sufficient priviliges to view this page".
+    - At that point, once you have granted consent, if you go to the "Tasks" menu command, you will see "You do not have sufficient privileges to view this page".
 This is normal, because we have not assigned any role to users in your directory yet.
 That's the goal of  next steps (3 to 5).
 3. In the [Azure management portal](https://manage.windowsazure.com), navigate to your tenant by clicking on Active Directory in the left hand nav and selecting the appropriate tenant.
 Note that if you choose to use the
-[azure portal](https://portal.azure.com) instead, you would find the provisionned application under *Enterprise applications* and you would have to adapt these steps slightly.
+[azure portal](https://portal.azure.com) instead, you would find the provisioned application under *Enterprise applications* and you would have to adapt these steps slightly.
 4. Click the "Applications" tab, and locate the newly created entry for "WebApp-RoleClaims-DotNet."
 Click on it.
 5. On the following page, click on the "Users" tab.
 Select any user, click the "Assign" button in the bottom tray, and assign the user to an Application Role.
 Repeat this process for any users you would like to have access to Tasks in the application.
 6. Sign out of the sample application and sign back in.